 The plant’s three treatment trains were converted to the 4-stage Bardenpho process, which reduces concentrations of nitrogen and phosphorus in effluent with almost no added chemicals.

-When the project is completed in 2015, the water effluent discharged from the plant will be among the cleanest in the state of Florida.
+The water effluent discharged from the plant is among the cleanest in the state of Florida.
 The environment of the Wakulla Springs State Park, which is listed on the National Register of Historic Places and designated as a National Natural Landmark, will receive an added measure of protection.

-The plant will be prepared to operate far into the future, avoiding the necessity for expensive upgrades.
+The plant is prepared to operate far into the future, avoiding the necessity for expensive upgrades.